-- be supplied, operated, and maintained with alternative sources of water if they are available. - 15.
-Water Budget.
-Irrigation plans shall include a water budget that includes the following: - a.
-Estimated annual water use (in gallons). - b.
-Irrigated (landscaped) area (in square feet). - c.
-A monthly irrigation schedule for the plant establishment period and the following year.
-This irrigation schedule will include the following information for each valve: - i.
-Plant type. - ii.
-Precipitation rate. - iii.
-Flow rate in gallons per minute. - iv.
+- iv.
 Run times in minutes per day. - v.
-Number of watering days per week (turf grasses should be irrigated a maximum of once every three days). - 16.
+Number of watering days per week (turf grasses should be irrigated a maximum of once every three days). - 14.
 Monthly Schedule.
-When establishing the monthly irrigation schedule required by subsection B of this section, the certified professional described in Section 17.48.080, Certification of substantial completion, shall take into account and modify the increments of irrigation according to soil type, slope of the landscaped area, time of day, and number of cycles (minutes throughout the day) to ensure minimal runoff. - 17.
+When establishing the monthly irrigation schedule required by subsection B of this section, the certified professional described in Section 17.48.080, Certification of substantial completion, shall take into account and modify the increments of irrigation according to soil type, slope of the landscaped area, time of day, and number of cycles (minutes throughout the day) to ensure minimal runoff. - 15.
 Watering Guidelines.
 Table 17.48-A-Watering Guide shows how many inches of water tall fescue needs monthly, based on climatic data for inland and coastal areas.
 Water-conserving plants will require about half the water required by tall fescue.
-This table should be used as a guide but amounts can be modified adjusted by the applicant if more specific information is available.
+This table should be used as a guide but amounts can be adjusted by the applicant\if more specific information is available.